Interested in joining us to learn more…?

 They meet at the Ettalong Hall, Cnr Picnic Parade & Maitland Bay Drive, Ettalong on Mondays (7.00-9.00 pm).

 All sections have good leaders who have great programs for their respective sections which encompass all of the ideals that Lord Baden-Powell, The Founder of Scouting, would wish for.

-Term fees: $100/term or $10/ week (arranged with section Leader), this pays for insurance, facilities (hall), equipment, badges etc, it will also depend on when they start in the term period.
+Broken Bay term fees: $55/term.
+This pays for facilities (hall), weekly meeting activities, equipment, badges, etc. The first term will be charged pro-rata according to when the youth member joins.
 Term fees are required to be paid by week 2 of each term.

 Once your child has decided to join and the fees have been paid they must be invested into the Group.
 An investiture ceremony consists of the child making their Scout Promise to their Leader.
 The promise varies slightly depending on which section they join.
 Family members are invited to attend the investiture and take photos as this is an important part of the child’s life in Scouting.
 The section leader will advise you of when the investiture will take place.

 Go to the Contact Us page for links to Scouts NSW youth membership forms.